-August is the most dangerous month of the year to drive, according to the National Highway Traffic Safety AdministrationOpens in new window.
-Added to that the high number of boating acidents and sports injuries that occur in August, Combined Insurance, a leading provider of individual supplemental accident, disability, health, and life insurance products, and a Chubb company, is encouraging consumers to take time this month to consider whether they and their families are prepared to deal with the additional expenses from an accident.
+August is the most dangerous month of the year to drive, according to the National Highway Traffic Safety Administration.
+Added to that the high number of boating accidents. and sports injuries that occur in August, Combined Insurance, a leading provider of individual supplemental accident, disability, health, and life insurance products, and a Chubb company, is encouraging consumers to take time this month to consider whether they and their families are prepared to deal with the additional expenses from an accident.

 “Too often, individuals feel that they can cover the expenses associated with an accident simply by carrying major medical insurance,” says Jan Martin, Vice President of Product Innovation at Combined insurance.
 “With deductibles, out-of-poket costs and associated non-medical expenses, the costs can really escalate.
 It is important for consumers to prepare for the unexpected by considering supplemental accident insurance as an additional way to help cover those costs.”